sunnyfloyd/master-notes/python/design-patterns.md

 - Python provides its own interface of Prototype via `copy.copy` and `copy.deepcopy` functions.
 Any class that wants to implement custom implementations have to override `__copy__` and `__deepcopy__` member functions.

-- Good to remember that `__dict__` is implemented by default and it outputs all of the attributes of a given object.
+- Good to remember that `__dict__` method is implemented by default and it outputs all of the attributes of a given object.

 ### Structural Patterns